thoughtbot/superglue/docs/page-response.md

 array and populate the `fragmentContext` before continuing.

 ### `fragmentContext`
-Ultimately, the last id of the fragment that we enountered while digging for content.
+Ultimately, the last id of the fragment that we encountered while digging for content.
 This is because [fragments](./fragments.md) are denormalized.

 ### `action`